James Caulfeild, 1st Earl of Charlemont: Politics

-Lord Charlemont is historically interesting for his political connection with Henry Flood and Henry Grattan; he was a cultivated man with literary and artistic tastes, and both in Dublin and in London he had considerable social influence.
+Charlemont is historically interesting for his political connection with Henry Flood and Henry Grattan; he was a cultivated man with literary and artistic tastes, and both in Dublin and in London he had considerable social influence.
 He was the first President of the Royal Irish Academy and was a member of the Royal Dublin Society.
 He was appointed Custos Rotulorum of County Armagh for life in 1760.
 For various early services in Ireland, he was made an earl in 1763, but he disregarded court favours and cordially joined Grattan in 1780 in the assertion of Irish independence.